vdods/sept-rs/sept/doc/to-dos.md

     -   Editing existing values -- start with direct text editing which modifies the ASCII rendering of that data, and requires parsing the ASCII successfully (and meeting other value constraints) to cause the edit to go through.
 -   Phase 4: Oriented toward creating programming-language-like data
     -   Define a super simple dynamic language and interpreter (see C++ sept implementation for a reference).
 This will involve defining a bunch of sept types which represent each of the programming language constructs.
-    -   Attempt to use `sept-tui` to create and edit these programs
+    -   Attempt to use `sept-gui` to create and edit these programs
 -   Phase 5: Oriented toward creating paragraphical content, like web articles
     -   Rendering of paragraphs as in-line content
     -   Hyperlinks